bitmetric-bv/qlik-sense-web-connectors/README.md

 # qlik-sense-web-connectors
-Methods and examples for working with Qlik Sense Web Connectors
+Methods and examples for working with Qlik Sense Web Connectors in Qlik Sense Business